iotbzh/DEPRECATED_afb-aaaa/README.md

  - create a script to remotely start the binder on the target in ./build/target/start-on-target-name.sh
  - create a gdbinit file to transparently debug remotely in source code with gdb -x ./build/target/gdb-on-target-name.ini
  - to run and debug directly from your IDE just configure the run and debug properties with the corresponding filename
+ - run a generic control and pass virtual channel as a parameter (check remaning PCM in plugin)

 Note that Netbeans impose to set debug directory to ./build/pkgout or it won't find binding symbols for source debugging